THE INDIAN MUTINY

 Some Indian sepoys honoured their oath to the EIC and fought against the mutineers.
 A few mutineers wanted to kill even British civilians.
-Some Indian valiantly hid their British friends.
-But if an Indian was caught concealing a Briton for the mutineers than that Indian was put to death.
+Some Indian gallantly hid their British friends.
+But if an Indian was caught concealing a Briton for the mutineers then that Indian was put to death.
 Indian Christians were killed in some cases as they were rightly perceived as being on the side of the EIC.

 - Why was Mangal Pandey executed?

 - Why did rebels often kill Indian Christians?